3. Introduction to the ESP32

 You can start working with the ESP32 using your existing Arduino skills.

-The ESP32 dev kit is actually cheaper an Arduino Uno, which means that you get more powerful board for a lower price.
+The ESP32 dev kit is actually cheaper than Arduino Uno, which means that you get a more powerful board for a lower price.

 At the level where you use your existing Arduino skills to work with the ESP32, you can treat the ESP32 as a supercharged Arduino Uno: faster, better in many respects.

-And when you feel confident and ready you can actually move away from the Arduino IDE to a more complete integrated development environment.
+And when you feel confident and ready, you can actually move away from the Arduino IDE to a completely integrated development environment.

 Ready to learn about the ESP32 GPIO’s?
 Go on to the next lesson.